ontruster74/rancid-tomatillos/README.md

 # Rancid Tomatillos

 ## Overview of project and goals:
    - This project allows the user to see a grid of various movie posters, with their popularity vote count displayed underneath each poster image.
-There are up and down arrows on either side of the vote count that will increase or decrese the votes based on which arrow you input.
+There are up and down arrows on either side of the vote count that will increase or decrease the votes based on which one the user clicks.

    - A user is able to see a specific movie's details when they click on the movie poster.
 This takes them to a new page, with the movie id allowing them to use the back arrow to go back to the home page.
 There is also a Home Button that appears once you open a movies deatils that, when clicked, will navigate you back to the home page.